| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 junk, and 7. go for the scariest parts where the energy

-'...sit down in the middle of your wild mind.
+is. '...sit down in the middle of your wild mind.

 This is all about a loss of control.
 This is what falling